The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 I also learned that early puberty is associated with estrogen dominance.

-That long list of “normal” symptoms I had?
-Also related to estrogen dominance.
+That long list of “normal” symptoms?
+Also related to estrogen dominance.”

-But our periods should be easy, not difficult.
-It’s just that estrogen dominance has become so common these symptoms are now sadly considered normal.
+Our periods should be easy, not difficult.
+It’s just that estrogen dominance has become so common these symptoms are now sadly considered normal.“

-And the list of unusual symptoms I had like hives, itching and insomnia?
+And the list of unusual symptoms Beth had like hives, itching, and insomnia?
 Those were mast cell reactions triggered by estrogen dominance.

-See, not only is estrogen dominance responsible for some of the symptoms you’ve been told are “normal” for menstruation, but estrogen dominance also triggers the mast cells.
+Not only is estrogen dominance responsible for some of the symptoms you’ve been told are “normal” for menstruation, but estrogen dominance also triggers your mast cells.

 Studies have shown that mast cells can be activated by hormones, particularly imbalanced estrogen.